-As described in Section III of the Public Participation Plan the Regional Transportation Plan (RTP), also known as the Metropolitan Transportation Plan, is the long-range, twenty-year, plan for the Clark County region's transportation system to guide the area's transportation development in the next twenty years.
-The RTP is the comprehensive blueprint for transportation investment (transit, highway, local roads, bicycle, and pedestrian projects), and establishes the financial foundation for how the region invests in its surface transportation system.
+As described in Section III of the Public Participation Plan, the Regional Transportation Plan (RTP), also known as the Metropolitan Transportation Plan, is the long-range, 20-year plan for the Clark County region's transportation system to guide the area's transportation development in the next 20 years.
+The RTP is the comprehensive blueprint for transportation investment (transit, highway, local roads, bicycle, and pedestrian projects) and establishes the financial foundation for how the Eegion invests in its surface transportation system.
 Crucial decisions about whether or not to support or fund a transportation program or project in the region first occur in the development of the long-range transportation plan.

-Federal requirements pertaining to the Regional Transportation Plan addressed in CFR 450.322 also include provisions addressing public outreach [450.322(f)(7) and 450.322 (g)] as follows:
+Federal requirements pertaining to the Regional Transportation Plan addressed in CFR 450.324 are as follows:

 - A discussion of types of potential environmental mitigation activities and potential areas to carry out these activities.
-The discussion shall be developed in consultation with Federal, State, and Tribal land management, wildlife, and regulatory agencies. - Consult, as appropriate, with State and local agencies responsible for land use management, natural resources, environmental protection, conservation, and historic preservation concerning the development of the RTP.
-The consultation shall involve, as appropriate (1) comparison of RTPs with State conservation plans or maps, if available, or (2) comparison of RTPs with inventories of natural or historic resources, if available.
+The discussion shall be developed in consultation with federal, state, and tribal (sic) land management, wildlife, and regulatory agencies. - Consult, as appropriate, with state and local agencies responsible for land use management, natural resources, environmental protection, conservation, and historic preservation concerning the development of the RTP.
+The consultation shall involve, as appropriate (1) comparison of RTPs with state conservation plans or maps, if available, or (2) comparison of RTPs with inventories of natural or historic resources, if available.

-The RTP is required to be updated at least every four years to reflect new planning priorities and changing projections of growth and travel demand.
+The RTP is required to be updated at least every five years to reflect new planning priorities and changing projections of growth and travel demand.
 Changes to the RTP may be required and can be made through Plan amendments.
-The next RTP update process will begin in early 2014 with adoption required before the end of 2015.

-RTP updates include extensive public consultation by RTC and participation involving area residents, public agency officials, and stakeholder groups over many months.
+RTP updates include extensive public consultation by RTC and participation involving public agency officials, and stakeholder groups over many months.
 In addition, RTC works in partnership with local jurisdictions and agencies involved in transportation in their Comprehensive Planning and Capital Facilities Planning processes for identifying projects for inclusion in the RTP.
 Local agencies document public comments that help inform their project recommendations for RTP inclusion.